TNG/momo-scheduler/README.md

 # momo-scheduler <img src="momo_logo.svg" align="right" />

 momo is a light-weight, easy-to-use scheduler that persists jobs in a MongoDB and supports interval-based scheduling as well as cron syntax.
-In essence, it provides an easy way to tell your application to either "run that job every five minutes" or "run that job according to this cron schedule".
+In essence, it provides an easy way to tell your application to either "run that job every five minutes" or "run that job at 9 AM every weekday".

 ## Features